alchemz/MixedReality_Demo/README.md

 (this has to be tested out what time frame would be the ultimate solution)

 - [ ] Concurrent computing with tasks running from the frontend and backend.

+- [ ] Replace the hololens with other standardalone slam sensor (eg. LDAR）